namanshar/namanshar/README.md

 Hi there 👋 My name is Naman Sharma.
 I want to be a Data Scientist.

-- 🔭 I’m currently working as Analytics Consultant.
+- 🔭 I’m currently working as Product Data Analyst at Intellect.
-- 🌱 I’m currently learning Scala and Hive
+- 🌱 I’m currently learning Hive and GCP.
 - 💬 We can interact about Analytics and Football.
 - ⚡ Fun fact: My name is a palindrome.